A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

 ✔️ Why should you try it?

-- Delicious with cream, custard, or ice cream.
+- The recipe uses pantry staples and is delicious with cream, custard, or ice cream.

 🛒 Ingredients

-- Apples - I like to use tart Bramley apples in this recipe, which contrasts nicely with the sweet buttery crumble topping.
+Apples - I like to use tart Bramley apples, which contrasts nicely with the sweet buttery crumble topping.
 If you can't get hold of Bramley apples, use a tart eating apple like Granny Smith.
 There is no pre-cooking of the apples, so the apples should be peeled and sliced thinly.

-- Cinnamon - 2 teaspoons of ground cinnamon give the crumble a lovely warmth.
+Cinnamon - 2 teaspoons of ground cinnamon gives the crumble a lovely warmth.

-- Oats - use rolled oats but not jumbo oats.
-Jumbo oats don't absorb melted butter as well as ordinary rolled oats or porridge oats.
+Oats - use rolled oats or porridge oats (but not jumbo oats, as they don't absorb melted butter well).

-- Light Brown Sugar - to give the crumble topping a wonderful caramel sweetness.
-Substitute with caster sugar or demerara sugar.
+Light Brown Sugar - gives the crumble topping a wonderful caramel sweetness.
+You can also substitute with caster sugar or demerara sugar.

-- Butter - unsalted butter is best for this recipe.
-The butter needs to be melted before being mixed into the dry crumble ingredients.
+Butter - unsalted butter is best.
+The butter should be melted before being mixed with the dry ingredients to make the crumble topping.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- Top with the crumble topping and bake in the oven for 35-40 minutes until golden and crispy.
+Four: Spoon over the crumble topping and bake in the oven for 35-45 minutes until golden and the fruit underneath bubbling.
+Allow to cool for 10 minutes before serving.

 🍴 Serving suggestions